» Residential Electrical Wiring: Guide to Home Wiring

 How To Troubleshoot Electrical Outlet Wiring Problems

-How to Identify Electrical Wiring Problems with Outlets: Checking Outlet Wiring, Troubleshooting an Outlet Circuit.
+How can I find out why my outlets are not working?
+How to Identify Electrical Wiring Problems with Outlets and Wall Plugs, Checking Outlet Wiring, Troubleshooting an Outlet Circuit.

 - I inserted a circuit tester and had the lights indicate the Hot and Ground are reversed.

 - I have not worked on, or done anything with any of the electrical outlets on the circuit, however all outlets are dead, with the same indicator from the circuit tester.
 Should all of the outlets be checked for loose wires, wires touching, etc.?